Rs 40,000 Standard Deduction Introduced: How It Impacts Your Income Tax

 What is standard deduction?

-Standard deduction allows for a flat deduction from income of a salaried individual towards expenses an employee would incur in relation to his or her employment.
+Standard deduction allows for a flat deduction from income of a salaried individual towards expenses that would be incurred in relation to his or her employment.
 No proof is required for claiming standard deduction.
-Standard deduction was earlier available for salaried individuals earlier till it was abolished with effect from assessment year 2006-07.
+Standard deduction was earlier available for salaried individuals previously, till it was abolished with effect from Assessment Year 2006-07.
 Standard deduction, which existed till assessment year 2005-06, allowed salaried individuals to claim a flat deduction from his or her salary income of Rs.
 30,000 or 40 per cent of salary whichever is less for gross salary Rs.5 lakh or below.
 If the gross salary exceeded Rs.
 5 lakh, a standard deduction of Rs.
 20,000 was allowed.

 How standard deduction will impact your income tax?